Antoni Koper

-Antoni Stefan Koper (September 6, 1906 – June 13, 1990) was active in the Polish resistance movement during World War II and served as a lieutenant in the Polish Home Army.
+Antoni Stefan Koper (September 6, 1906 – June 13, 1990) was active in the Polish resistance movement during World War II.
 He helped rescue Jews from the Warsaw Ghetto and fought in the Warsaw Uprising.
 After escaping from a Nazi prison camp, he first fled to London, and then emigrated to the United States.
 There, he worked for the Defense Language Institute, United States Information Agency, and the Voice of America.
 He died of cancer in 1990.

 Early life and the Invasion of Poland

 Antoni Koper was born in Warsaw, Poland in 1906, and was graduated from the University of Warsaw.
 He had chosen a career in journalism, but the September 1939 Invasion of Poland by Germany found him on the front, fighting with the Polish Army.
 After Germany annexed Poland weeks later, Koper returned home to occupied Warsaw.
 Because he was not permitted to work as a journalist under the occupation government, a friend hired him at the municipal tax bureau, where he was tasked with collecting city taxes due from Jews now residing in the ghetto.
-The tax bureau provided Koper with an Ausweiss, an identity card allowing him to move freely about Warsaw, including Warsaw's Jewish ghetto, without fear of being caught in a Nazi roundup and possibly transported to a labor camp.
+The tax bureau provided Koper with an Ausweis, an identity card allowing him to move freely about Warsaw, including Warsaw's Jewish ghetto, without fear of being caught in a Nazi roundup and possibly transported to a labor camp.